eliasgranderubio/dagda/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://github.com/eliasgranderubio/dagda)
 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Feliasgranderubio%2Fdagda.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Feliasgranderubio%2Fdagda?ref=badge_shield)

-**Dagda** is a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor running docker containers for detecting anomalous activities.
+**Dagda** is a tool to perform static analysis of known vulnerabilities, trojans, viruses, malware & other malicious threats in docker images/containers and to monitor the docker daemon and running docker containers for detecting anomalous activities.

 In order to fulfill its mission, first the known vulnerabilities as CVEs (Common Vulnerabilities and Exposures), BIDs (Bugtraq IDs), RHSAs (Red Hat Security Advisories) and RHBAs (Red Hat Bug Advisories), and the known exploits from Offensive Security database are imported into a MongoDB to facilitate the search of these vulnerabilities and exploits when your analysis are in progress.